ItokawaK/ReheaderFasta/README.md

 # ReheaderFasta
-A graphic interface to concatenate fasta from multiple files and manipulate headers.
+A graphical interface to concatenate fasta from multiple files and manipulate headers.

+Deployed in GitHub Pages [here](https://itokawak.github.io/ReheaderFasta/).